UndefeatedSunny/SCRIPTING/DISCUSSION.md

  ##                                       DAY 3

 1.)
-WHILE Writting in Files

-    Please make sure you don't leave trailing spaces in the lines while editing a file.
-    It may cause confusion in the outputs of such commands like(Join).

-2.)
 Built-in command don't have any binary file associated with them but Non-Built-in does ,what does it Signifies?

     built-in commands are shell-specific i.e., they have their definition inside the binary of the shell itself and hence, don't need a separate executable code/binaries.

-3.)
+2.)
 What is the role of -exec switch, Can we use it anywhere else like we use it in removing files having same pattern ?

-    So, -exec switch in find command is used to execute some command on thr file/dir found by the find command.
+    So, -exec switch in find command is used to execute some command on the file/dir found by the find command.

     As an example: